siddv/splitscreen/README.md

 > Simple chrome extension to display webpages next to each other, when opening a new tab.

+Chrome Extension available here https://chrome.google.com/webstore/detail/splitscreen/lejikfhnnennacpmpfcphoodkfklkgnj

-Based on the [webpack simple](https://github.com/vuejs-templates/webpack-simple) Vue template
+Based on the [webpack simple](https://github.com/vuejs-templates/webpack-simple) Vue template.

 ## Build Setup